HFrajacomo/Draconic-Revolution/SOPs/add_new_audio.md

 In order to add new audio to Draconic Revolution, follow the steps

-1. Create or find .mp3 files to be used in-game
+1. Create or find .ogg files to be used in-game
 2. Figure out their usecase
 3. Put the files in the appropriate folder
 4. Register the new sound(s) in AudioLibrary